-Level 1 Public Services
+Level 1 Public Services and Sport

 Do you like a challenge and the opportunity to build your self-esteem and confidence?
 Over a one year course you will develop a range of practical skills and theoretical knowledge in the areas of teamwork, communication and leadership.
 Many students who enjoy and successfully complete this course progress onto the L2 Public Services course.